-The first step in the eviction process is to give the tenant a 3-day Notice to Pay Rent or Vacate if they have failed to pay the rent or if they have only paid part of the rent due.
+The first step in the eviction process is to give the tenant notice if they have failed to pay the rent or if they have only paid part of the rent due.
 This notice should be served upon the tenant and/or posed at the premises and mailed by U.S. Mail.
 After the third day, the landlord can refuse to accept any payment and can continue the eviction.
-During the 3 days the landlord does not have to accept partial payment.